 You’re more likely to get sick after a flight than you are under normal circumstances, and after the COVID-19 pandemic we’ll all be a little more cautious about protecting ourselves from germs in flight and on the road.
 Consider putting together a grab-and-go health kit that you can keep ready to go before every trip, filled with items such as disinfecting wipes, hand sanitizer, and airplane seat covers, as well as a few common over-the-counter medications in case you fall ill.

-Get Inspired by Our YouTube Channel
+Get Inspired by Our YouTube Channel and Podcasts

 One way to combat stir-craziness?
 Distraction and inspiration, of course.
 Follow SmarterTravel’s YouTube channel for a bit of both.
 While you’re there, be sure to like, comment, and subscribe.